 About

-This is a nine-month programme of training in QI methodology led by an expert QI trainer and comprising four events.
-We conclude with a celebratory day where units present their QI initiatives.
+This was a nine-month programme of training in QI methodology led by an expert QI trainer and comprising four events.
+We concluded with a celebratory day where units present their QI initiatives.

 Podcasts